beyretb/AnimalAI-Olympics/README.md

 ## Requirements

-The Animal-AI package works on most platforms.
+The Animal-AI package works on Linux, Mac and Windows, as well as most Cloud providers.
 <!--, for cloud engines check out [this cloud documentation](documentation/cloud.md).-->

 First of all your will need `python3.6` installed, we recommend using virtual environments.
 We provide two packages for